xg01/elden-ring-theorycrafting/README.md

 - Self-documented API can be found under `theorycraft`

 ## Roadmap
-This was mostly intended to be prototype API design for a theorcrafting environment; it currently is missing many implenentations, which shouldn't be done in Python for performance reasons.
-Google OR-Tools does handle some intended use cases, but it's API is less than ideal, and while it's possible to wrap C and C++ code, it unlikely is worth the effort.
+This was mostly intended to be prototype API design for a theorycrafting environment.
+It currently is missing many implenentation details, which shouldn't be done in Python for performance reasons.
+Google OR-Tools does handle some intended use cases, but it's API for bin packing problems hides away details that I want; and while it's possible to wrap C and C++ code, it unlikely is worth the effort.

 Python was used with the assumption that existing libraries are sufficient.
 However, it does not have a maintained Datalog implementation to provide deductive database queries.
 This is especially important for the primary use-case of providing introspective insights.
 Of course, this could be implemented from scratch, but it invalidates one of strongest arguments to use Python.